Abelian Surfaces over totally real fields are Potentially Modular

-There is an additional complication in the Hilbert--Siegel case, which is that rather than considering the entire Shimura variety, we are only working on an open subspace~$X_{K^pK_p(I),1}^{ \geq_{v\in I} 1, \geq_{v \in I^c} 2}$.
+There is an additional complication in the Hilbert--Siegel case, which is that rather than considering the entire Shimura variety, we are only working on an open subspace~$X_{K_p(I) K^p,1}^{ \geq_{v\in I} 1, \geq_{v \in I^c} 2}$.
 This means that the vanishing of the space of (partial) negative weight modular forms is not obvious.
 We sketch a proof for this vanishing in~\S\ref{section:vanishinginnegativeweight} below, using Fourier--Jacobi expansions (which ultimately reduces to the vanishing of spaces of Hilbert modular forms of partial negative weight), but we do not rely on this result.
-Instead, we give a complete proof of a slightly weaker result which is nonetheless sufficient for our purposes; this argument does not use the boundary, but rather considers the orders of poles of the operator~$U_{\Kli(w),1}-U_{\Iw(w),1}$ (called $Z_w$ below) along the $w$-non ordinary locus.
+Instead, we give a complete proof of a slightly weaker result which is nonetheless sufficient for our purposes; this argument does not use the boundary, but rather considers the behavior of another Hecke operator~$U_{\Kli(w),1}-U_{\Iw(w),1}$ (called $Z_w$ below) along the $w$-non-ordinary locus.